rparree/fabric8-demos/fabric8-demo-mq/README.md

 Simple route based on the quickstart with added support for amq integration.

-fabric8mq and amqbroker must be are installed.
+fabric8mq and amqbroker must be installed.

 *Note*: Make sure you use io.fabric8.ipaas.apps > 2.2.94-SNAPSHOT